Related Content

 In the opposite direction it will usually leave Trieste after 14:20 and arrive in Wien / Venice shortly after 21:00 (9pm).

-Hence on the new timetable the easiest Ljubljana ↔ Trieste journeys will involve a transfer between trains in Villach - With the easiest / fastest end-to-end connections usually available when departing Ljubljana at around 07:50 and 19:25; And from Trieste they will typically be available shortly before 05:45 and after 14:35.
+Hence on the new timetable the easiest Ljubljana ↔ Trieste journeys involve a transfer between trains in Villach - With the easiest / fastest end-to-end connections usually available when departing Ljubljana at around 07:50 and 19:25; And from Trieste they will typically be available shortly before 05:45 and after 14:35.

-Two of the Czech Railjet trains per day in each direction on the current Praha - Brno - Breclav ↔ Wien - Graz route will have their journeys extended south of Graz to/from Villach via Klagenfurt.
+Two of the Czech Railjet trains per day in each direction on the current Praha - Brno - Breclav ↔ Wien - Graz route now have their journeys extended south of Graz to/from Villach via Klagenfurt.

 The only exception was the daily extension of one of the Railjet services which take the Zurich ↔ Wien route.